ardasevinc/google-homepage/README.md

 You just need to clone the directory to your system then open "index.html" with your browser.

+## Viewing the website

+You can view the page on [my github page](https://ardasevinc.me/google-homepage)

 ### Installing

 git clone <url of the project>